CodeManMike/Factorio-Infested/Readme.md

 - The most advanced energy system is a Bio-Mechanical Fusion Reactor, merging organic and inorganic technology

 ### Space Age Integration
-- Late-game evolution allows adaptation for space travel
+- Late-game evolution allows adaptation for space travel (grow platforms instead of using scaffolding)
 - Specialized biological structures for surviving in space
-- Leviathan Chrysalis serves as the rocket silo equivalent
+- Leviathan Chrysalis serves as the rocket silo equivalent (except counting as multiple rockets, i.e: more tonnage)
-- Space-adapted creep for colonizing other planets
+- Space-adapted creep for colonizing other planets (tendrils eventually create links from plants to orbit, and eventually to other planets)
-- Hyper-Evolutionary DNA (uranium-infused biomass) enables space adaptation
+- Hyper-Evolutionary DNA (uranium-infused biomass) enables space adaptation for larger and longer tendrils

 ## Evolution Levels